-Big Chicken Has The Internet Clucking About Fake News But Big Chicken Is Real
+Big Chicken Has The Internet Clucking About Fake News, But Big Chicken Is Real

 — Little Hunting Creek (@kathilatte) March 20, 2017

 The outlet discovered that the pic was first shared by a local chicken owner, Fitim Sejfijaj, to a chicken Facebook group in Kosovo, which is a “disputed” state in the Balkan Peninsula.
-The BBC writes that “strained relations between its Serb and mainly Albanian inhabitants” continue to make life in Kosovo difficult, especially since its 2008 unilateral declaration of independence from Serbia.
+BBC writes that “strained relations between its Serb and mainly Albanian inhabitants” continue to make life in Kosovo difficult, especially since its 2008 unilateral declaration of independence from Serbia.
 Dealing with big chickens, however hostile the hens may become, is a walk in the park compared to the fraught political situation.

 There appear to be a lot of the prodigious poultry in the Kosovo area.
-The Facebook group is the online place for members of Kosovo’s giant chickens Brahmas Club to gather and share photos, and every one of the pics is as scary–or scarier– than the one that “took Twitter by storm.”
+The Facebook group is the online place for members of Kosovo’s giant chickens Brahmas Club to gather and share photos, and every one of the pics is as scary — or scarier — than the one that “took Twitter by storm.”
 It turns out that the famous feathered favorite belongs to the Brahma breed of chickens, and among his own kind, he’s perfectly normal.
-Brahma birds are “often referred to as the King of All Poultry,” according to KTLA.com, and in the late 1800s and early 1900s, the big chickens were “the most in-demand meat breed” in the United States.
+Brahma birds are “often referred to as the King of All Poultry,” according to KTLA, and in the late 1800s and early 1900s, the big chickens were “the most in-demand meat breed” in the United States.

-While most broilers you buy for dinner weigh less than four pounds, the big chicken in the video could tip the scales at 18 pounds.
+While most broilers you buy for dinner weigh less than 4 pounds, the big chicken in the video could tip the scales at 18 pounds.
 Brahma chickens average 10 to 12 pounds each and are known for their “great size, strength, and vigor.”
 Next Thanksgiving dinner anyone?

 This giant Brahma chicken has everyone talking….
 All I want to know is… Would it taste good with @Pluckers wing sauce? #delicious